annabbabl/weather-activities/README.md

 - **Interactive User Experience**: Leveraging the React framework, "Weather Activities" provides a dynamic and responsive user interface for an engaging user experience 💻.

 - **User Profiles**: Users can create their own profiles, allowing them to save their favorite activities and view their history of interactions on the platform 🙍‍♂️🙍‍♀️.

 - **Messages**: The User has the ability to message another user about their post and keep track of their chats with outher users Speech bubble.

 By integrating live weather data with a diverse collection of activity suggestions, "Weather Activities" aims to inspire users to make the most of their time, regardless of the weather 🌈.

 ## Installation

-Explain how to install your project, e.g.:
+In order for Weather Activities to work as intendet, enable geolocation in your browser.
+Install the script as follows:

 ```bash
 git clone https://github.com/annabbabl/weather-activities.git